rustic-ml/NyxsOwl/docs/03_usage_guide.md

 ## Overview

 This comprehensive guide provides practical usage instructions for NyxsOwl, a production-ready financial analysis library for Rust.
-NyxsOwl offers institutional-grade tools for quantitative finance, technical analysis, and algorithmic trading.
+NyxsOwl offers institutional-grade tools for quantitative finance, technical analysis, and algorithmic trading with enhanced OxiDiviner 1.2.0 integration.

 ## Table of Contents